Omem Moyong Deori

 Omem Moyong Deori (2 July 1943 – 19 December 2007) was an Indian politician from Arunachal Pradesh belonging to Indian National Congress.
 She was a member of the influential All India Congress Committee (AICC) for many years.

-Considered one of the most powerful northeastern leaders in the Indian National Congress, she served as President of Arunachal Pradesh Pradesh Congress Committee.
+Considered one of the most powerful northeastern leaders in the Indian National Congress, she served as President of Arunachal Pradesh Congress Committee.
 Deori was believed to have had very close relations with Indira Gandhi.

 She was also elected Member of Rajya Sabha for the term, 27 May 1984 to 19 March 1990 from Arunachal Pradesh.